staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/basics/postman-basics.md

 If you're not signed in to a Postman account, you can still send multi-protocol requests using the [lightweight API client](/docs/getting-started/basics/using-api-client/).

-> For the best experience sending API requests, [download the Postman desktop app](/docs/getting-started/first-steps/get-postman/) and [sign into your Postman account](/docs/getting-started/first-steps/sign-in-to-postman/).
+> For the best experience sending API requests, [download the Postman desktop app](/docs/getting-started/first-steps/get-postman/) and [sign in to your Postman account](/docs/getting-started/first-steps/sign-in-to-postman/).

 ## Save and share your work in Postman